Matter Around Us Online Test 9th Science Lesson 10 Questions in English

 -

-Question 50 of 5550.
-Question51.
-Who observed that when a strong beam of light is focused on a colloidal solution the path of the beam becomes visible?
-Correct
+51. Who observed that when a strong beam of light is focused on a colloidal solution the path of the beam becomes visible?

 Tyndall (1869) observed that when a strong beam of light is focused on a colloidal solution the path of the beam becomes visible.
 This phenomenon is known as Tyndall effect and the illuminated path is called Tyndall cone.
 This phenomenon is not observed in case of true solution.